frankiecd86/windespair/_posts/2018-04-18-net-worth-april-2018.md

 The answers to these questions are out there.
 We just have to know where to look.

-[Mr. Money Mustache](https://www.mrmoneymustache.com) and [Jim Collins](https://www.jlcollinsnh.com) are two bloggers who have been huge influences on my thinking on personal finance.
+[Mr. Money Mustache](https://www.mrmoneymustache.com) and [JL Collins](https://www.jlcollinsnh.com) are two bloggers who have been huge influences on my thinking on personal finance.

 They’ve helped ease my financial anxieties and simplified the way I think about money.

 **I’m glad they ignored the taboo and talked about money.**

-## What I learned from Mr. Money Mustache and Jim Collins 👨🏼‍🏫
+## What I learned from Mr. Money Mustache and JL Collins 👨🏼‍🏫

 ### You don’t need to work until you’re 65 👴🏼